 DCCCCLIII marriage of Princess Katharine

-The "great key of Latin numbers used by De Puebla", probably referring to De Puebla's Great Cipher or Alvarez's Great Cipher, uses the following Roman numerals to represent numbers (Bergenroth p.cxlii):
+The "great key of Latin numbers used by De Puebla", as called by Bergenroth (p.cxlii) and probably referring to the same code, includes the following representation of numbers:

 MMCCCLXXIII -- 1|